cockroachdb/cockroach-cloud-sdk-go/docs/FoldersApi.md

 List contents of a folder

 Set `folder_id` to 'root' to list root level contents.
+Sort order: Folders sorted by name, followed by Clusters sorted by name.

 ### Example